gioblu/PJON/specification/PJON-protocol-specification-v4.0.md

 ```

 #### Packet identification
-The graph below shows a packet in which a 16 bits packet identifier is added as requested by header's `PACKET ID` bit.
+if the header's `PACKET ID` bit is high a 16 bits packet identifier is added to the packet.
+The graph below shows a packet in which a 16 bits packet identifier is included.
 This feature is provided to avoid duplications and guarantee packet uniqueness.
-The receiver filters packets containing a packet identifier and sender information that already appeared previously.
+The receiver discards packets containing a packet identifier and sender information already appeared previously.
 ```cpp
  ____________________________________________
 |ID| HEADER |LENGTH|CRC8|PACKET ID|DATA|CRC32|